 If you have another low carb and keto sweetener you prefer, by all means, use it.
 Stevia would also work to sweeten this salad but you'll want to add less of it since it's 200 times stronger than erythritol.
 Just a sprinkle of stevia should do it.

 The recipe calls for 2 broccoli heads and you'll want to cut off just the top.
 I don't worry if I get little bits of stem pieces in the salad, but most of the broccoli should just be the heads.

 Using the remaining unused broccoli for broccoli rice is a perfect way to use up the rest of the broccoli.

-Chop the broccoli into very small pieces and put into a medium size bowl.
-Here's a visual on how small of pieces we cut the broccoli into.
+Chop the broccoli into very small pieces and put it into a medium-size bowl.
+Here's a visual of how small of pieces we cut the broccoli into.

 Add the chopped onion, shredded cheddar, chopped bacon, and sunflower seeds to a large bowl, along with the chopped broccoli pieces.